 - Specific types of termites damaging the home (the bond may not cover all kinds)

 - Evidence of subterranean termites

 - Methods for termite prevention

-A termite inspection and the subsequent damage is not always covered in your homeowner's insurance policy.
-Regular termite checks can catch damage early and prevent larger problems, so finding damage usually indicates long-term neglect from the previous homeowner.
+A homeowners insurance policy may not cover termite inspections and subsequent treatment.
+Regular termite checks can prevent big problems, so finding damage can indicate long-term neglect by the previous homeowner.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.